_reei-supplement:

 The following sections show how to construct such simplified solutions to the equations in the paper.
 Solutions are described briefly, and presented concretely with Python code.
 The solutions here are for conceptual reference only.
 They are not a complete or exact reflection of how things are done in the scikit itself.
 The scikit makes an effort to optimize for speed over legibility, which does not suit the purpose of this exposition.

 numpy arrays.
-Both arrays have an equal number of elements, n
+Both arrays have an equal number of elements, n.
+Numpy is

 regression can be obtained by running one of the following two function calls: